Mega Man 7: Gameplay

 Mega Man 7 uses many of the same conventions introduced in previous installments, such as sliding along the ground, being able to charge the Mega Buster for more powerful shots, and calling on the hero's dog Rush to perform various tasks.
 One unique feature is Rush Search, which causes Rush to dig up useful items wherever the player is standing.
-Certain stages contain the letters "R-U-S-H", which, when collected, will grant the player access to the "Rush Super Adaptor", a combination of the two enhancements introduced in Mega Man 6 with a powerful rocket-arm attack and jetpack for flying short distances.
-Defeated enemies found throughout each stage can give the player extra lives, items which refill health and weapon power, and special bolts.
-The player can visit "Eddie's Cybernetic Support Shop" from the stage select screen, which is run by Dr. Light's new lab assistant, Auto, and where these bolts can be spent on items and power-ups, a feature that originally debuted in the Game Boy Mega Man titles.
+Certain levels contain the letters "R-U-S-H", which, when collected, will grant the player access to the "Rush Super Adaptor", a combination of the two enhancements introduced in Mega Man 6 with a powerful rocket-arm attack and jetpack for flying short distances.
+Defeated enemies found throughout each level can give the player extra lives, items which refill health and weapon power, and special bolts.
+The player can visit "Eddie's Cybernetic Support Shop" from the level select screen, which is run by Dr. Light's new lab assistant, Auto, and where these bolts can be spent on items and power-ups, a feature that originally debuted in the Game Boy Mega Man titles.
 The use of bolts and the purchase of items at a part shop would become a standard for the core titles starting with Mega Man 7.
 Other gameplay elements also exist, such as the player being able to obtain the robotic helper bird Beat and Proto Man's trademark shield.

 If the player enters a certain password (which is listed in the ending) and presses the L and R buttons after entering, a secret fighting game mode is available to play, though it must be played with another player (single-player is not available in this mode).
 In the mode, two players can control Mega Man or Bass in a fighting arena, where the goal is to defeat one another, similar to Capcom’s Street Fighter franchise.
 Mega Man and Bass can use various special moves, some of which are not in the base game.